 The parties must submit their evidence during the exchange of petitions stage.
 To ensure this is done, usually with the procedural opening minutes (preliminary examination report), the courts order the parties to submit the evidence listed in their petitions or provide information on the whereabouts of any evidence that is not in their possession within two weeks of the notification.
 If a party fails to comply with this order, they will be deemed to have renounced their right to rely on the relevant evidence.

 The evidence can alternatively be provided electronically through UYAP.

-- Are any documents privileged?
+- Are any documents or communications privileged?
 If privilege is not recognised, are there any other rules allowing a party not to disclose a document?

 Lawyers are prohibited from disclosing any information obtained in the performance of their duties (Advocacy Code).
-This can be waived with the client's consent, but the lawyer can use his or her right of exemption to refuse to do so.
+This can be waived with the client's consent, but the lawyer can use their right of exemption to refuse to do so.